sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 sci-fi touchstones might help with themes and tone, but won't have much to offer for establishing setting.

-This list of circled titles becomes the "touchstone list".
+This list of circled titles becomes the "Touchstone List".

 ### Step 3